wavefrontHQ/wavefront-operator-for-kubernetes/docs/openshift-operator.md

 2. Update `sinks.proxyAddress` with your external proxy address.
 Please refer this [document](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md) for more configuration options.
 3. Create a configMap using downloaded file under the project where operator is deployed.
 4. Now deploy the collector by navigating to Installed Operators → Wavefront Operator → Wavefront Collector → Create New.
-5. Set `spec.useOpenshiftDefaultConfig` to `false` and `spce.configName` to the configMap name created in step 3.
+5. Set `spec.useOpenshiftDefaultConfig` to `false` and `spec.configName` to the configMap name created in step 3.
 6. Click on create.